 The Family Forest Fish Passage Program (FFFPP) assists private forestland owners in removing culverts and other stream crossing structures that prevent ESA listed salmonids from migrating upstream.
 Through the management of the Department of Natural Resources Washington State Recreation and Conservation Office some 376 landowners have taken advantage of the program to remove 433 barriers since 2003.

-The goal of this project is to replace the two impassable crossings on the MacKenzie property with two structures that will allow fish to migrate both upstream and downstream of the new crossings increasing the amount of useable habitat.
+The goal of this project was to replace the two impassable crossings on the MacKenzie property with two structures that will allow fish to migrate both upstream and downstream of the new crossings increasing the amount of useable habitat.

 Primary Habitats Impacted By Project: